Robinyo/serendipity/docs/getting-started/01-overview.md

 #### Spring Boot

-Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
+Spring Boot makes it easy to create standalone, production grade Spring-based services.

 #### Spring Initializr

-The Spring Initializr is a web-based bootstrapping tool designed to quickly generate the initial folder structure and configuration skeleton for Spring Boot applications.
+The Spring Initializr is a web-based bootstrapping tool designed to quickly generate the initial folder structure and configuration skeleton for Spring Boot services.
 It eliminates the tedious, manual setup phase of software development.
-Instead of manually coding build scripts and organising folder layouts, developers use this tool to create a production-ready application skeleton in seconds.
+Instead of manually coding build scripts and organising folder layouts, developers use this tool to create a production-ready skeleton in seconds.